h15200/notes/typescript.md

 "start": "concurrently npm:start:*"
 ```

-## Running typescript on the browser the easy way with parcel
+## Running typescript ON THE BROWSER the easy way with parcel

 npm -g i parcel-bundler